sngrmvj/Expense-Tracker/README.md

 ### Future work
 - We can include notification assistance, in which the programme delivers the notification to the user by email or other ways.
-- We can also add smartness for suggestions based on the budget and also add some checklist for both nice-to-have and must-have expenses.
+- We may also include smartness for budget-based suggestions and a checklist for both nice-to-have and must-have charges.
-- We can also add the suggestions based on the progressions of the date of the month considering the left over budget.
+- We can also provide ideas based on the evolution of the month's dates while keeping the leftover funds in mind.